y1zhou/knowledge-base/content/series/bayesian-stat/2-frequentist-inference/index.md

 true_sd <- sqrt(n * theta * (1-theta))  # 1.785357
 ```

 The sample estimates are consistent with the true values.
+The deviation could be explained by the fact that we are drawing a finite number of values from our population model.
+As the number of simulated values increases, we expect the true and sample mean/standard diviation to be closer to each other (Law of Large Numbers).

 Next we will examine the frequentist notion of confidence when estimating parameter $\theta$ by a confidence interval.
 We calculate a 95% CI for each of the 500 simulations, and compute the proportion of 95% CIs which contain $\theta = 0.15$.

 ```r
 theta_hat <- Yg / n